Data protection information

 General information on data protection

-Unless otherwise stated, the controller pursuant to Article 4 No. 7 of the EU General Data Protection Regulation (GDPR) is HEAG mobilo GmbH, represented by the management, Klappacher Straße 172, 64285 Darmstadt, info@heagmobilo.de (HEAG mobilo).
+Unless otherwise stated, the controller in accordance with Article 4 No. 7 of the EU General Data Protection Regulation (GDPR) is HEAG mobilo GmbH, represented by its management, Klappacher Straße 172, 64285 Darmstadt, info@heagmobilo.de (HEAG mobilo).

-In Section B (increased transport charges), HEAG mobiBus GmbH & Co.KG, represented by the management, Klappacher Straße 172, 64285 Darmstadt, info@heagmobibus.de (HEAG mobiBus) is the responsible body for the bus sector, and in Section G (eTicket Rhine-Main) all transport companies named therein.
-Stradadi GmbH, represented by the management, Klappacher Straße 172, 64285 Darmstadt info@stradadi.de (Stradadi) may also be the controller for the activity described in Section F (Applications) if the application is addressed to them.
+In Section B (Increased Transport Charge), HEAG mobiBus GmbH & Co.KG, represented by its management, Klappacher Straße 172, 64285 Darmstadt, info@heagmobibus.de (HEAG mobiBus) is also the controller for the bus sector, and in Section G (eTicket Rhein-Main) all transport companies mentioned there are controllers.

 § 2 Company data protection officer, data protection coordinators

-HEAG mobilo, HEAG mobiBus and Stradadi have appointed a joint company data protection officer.This is CTM-COM GmbH, Marienburgstraße 27, 64297 Darmstadt, datenschutz@ctm-com.de or telephone 06151 3942-72.
+HEAG mobilo and HEAG mobiBus have appointed a joint company data protection officer.This is CTM-COM GmbH, Marienburgstraße 27, 64297 Darmstadt, datenschutz@ctm-com.de or telephone 06151 3942-72.

-If you have any questions about data protection, you are also welcome to contact our internal data protection coordinators, datenschutz@heagmobilo.de
+If you have any questions about data protection, please feel free to contact our internal data protection coordinators at datenschutz@heagmobilo.de.

-When you contact us, the data you provide (your e-mail address and your request, first and last name if applicable, callback number, etc.) will be stored by us in order to answer your enquiry.
-We delete any data collected in the process as soon as storage is no longer required.
-If there are statutory retention obligations, we will restrict the processing until deletion.
+When you contact us, the data you provide (depending on the contact method, your email address and your request, first and last name, callback number, time of the request etc.) will be stored to respond to your request.
+We will delete any data collected in this process as soon as storage is no longer necessary.
+If there are legal retention obligations, we will restrict processing until deletion.
+The processing of your personal data is based on your consent in accordance with Article 6(1)(a) GDPR.
+If you have questions about your existing subscription, Article 6(1)(b) GDPR also applies.

 § 4 Your rights as a data subject

-You always have the following rights vis-à-vis us as the controller with regard to your personal data in the data processing mentioned in the following sections:
+You always have the following rights regarding your personal data in relation to the data processing mentioned in the following sections:

 Telephone 0611 1408-0